These have been written with specific application to SEM. Many principles also apply to XRD.XPS, TA, and XRF are only operated by MARL staff.

 Dapeng Jing (email@example.com), 46 Town Engineering, SEM and EDS

 The time required for training depends on your requirements.
 Low magnification skills are easy to develop.
 Higher magnification, multiple detectors, and/or x-ray analysis require additional time to cover.
 You may be ready to image samples on your own after just a couple of hours.
 EDS typically requires more time to become proficient than the SEM training.

 You should normally plan on two sessions of a couple of two hours each for training.
 The first session walks the new user through the steps including acquiring actual images.
 The second session is a review to make sure they remember the instructions from the first session.
 We also cover the remaining features of the microscope, and we finish working out the details and parameters for examining your samples.
 We like to separate those sessions by at least one day, but have scheduled sessions for successive days.

-In very rare cases, we have been able to combine both sessions into a single session.
+In some cases of new users with experience on another SEM, we have been able to combine both sessions into a single session.
 However, each SEM is different and we have only encountered one user who had previously operated the exact same model as ours.
-The steps are basically the same, but the details and controls are very different.
+The steps and principles are basically the same, but the details and controls are very different.
 Also, while our instruction does not cover the science behind microscopy, it does cover a number of principles that enable users to get better results.
 The questions we ask allow us to quickly determine whether we need to cover those points with new users or not.